2012 – A Year in Review: How Do You Think?

 “We all look at the world through our personal lenses of experience.
 Our experiences shape our understanding of the world, and ultimately our understanding of [it], then filters what we take in.
 The end result is that we may reject or ignore new and important information simply because it does not conform to our previously held beliefs.

-Because of these innate tendencies, we must make additional effort in order to discover the truth.
+Because of these innate tendencies, we must make additional effort to step away from what we believe to be true in order to discover the truth.